 Who doesn’t love October?
 The blaze of color, the brisk, bold weather, the brief, bright interlude between summer and winter - for many, October is the highlight of the year.
 Of course, October culminates with Halloween, notable for pranks, clanging door bells, costumes and too much candy.

 Hilary Mantel, who became a household name with the publication of her second novel, Wolf Hall in 2009, died on September 22, 2022.
 The 70 year old author had twice won the esteemed Booker Prize, for Wolf Hall and Bring Up the Bodies, both part of a trilogy based on the life of Thomas Cromwell.
 Regarded by critics as one of the greatest English writers of this century, Mantel had published 17 books and had been working on a screenplay and various other works at the time of her death.
 Click on the book jackets b

 America’s richness and strength lies in its diversity.

-Welcome to the Dog Days, the time of year synonymous with the “lazy, hazy, crazy days of summer.”
-The name conjures images of dappled dogs dozing in the sun but have you ever wondered where the term originated and what it actually means?
+Welcome to the “Dog Days,” the time of year synonymous with the “lazy, hazy, crazy days of summer.”
+The name conjures up images of dappled dogs dozing in the sun but have you ever wondered where the term originated and what it actually means?
 The “Dog Days,” which officially begin on July 3 and end on August 11, coincide with Sirius, the Dog Star, rising and setting with the sun.
 Known as the Dog Star because it is part of the constellation Canis Major, Latin for “Greater Dog,” Sirius is the brightest star in the night sky.